lbryio/spec/index.md

 ##### Abandoned

-An _abandoned_ stake is one that was withdrawn by its creator or current owner.
+An _abandoned_ stake is one that was withdrawn by its owner.
 Spending a transaction that contains a stake will cause that claim to become abandoned.
 Abandoned claim stakes are removed from the claimtrie.

-While data related to abandoned stakes still resides in the blockchain, it should be considered invalid and should not be used to resolve URLs or fetch the associated content.
+While data related to abandoned stakes still resides in the blockchain, it is considered invalid and should not be used to resolve URLs or fetch the associated content.
 Active claim stakes signed by abandoned identities are also considered invalid.

 ##### Active